Vega Equity is now Xumane

 Featured

-Editor's Note:-Looking for the ultimate ESOP cheat sheet?
-This comprehensive blog will save you from googling every word you come across and help you get a straightforward breakdown of ESOP terminology for effortless understanding.
+Editor's Note:-Confused by ESOP terms?
+This blog will save you from googling every word you come across and help you get a straightforward breakdown of ESOP terminology for effortless, quick understanding.

-But, don’t worry.
+Don’t worry.
 We've simplified the process for you.
-Our comprehensive ESOP terms cheat sheet will provide a quick reference for the most frequently used terms in ESOPs.
-This resource will assist you in quickly grasping the terminology associated with employee ownership, facilitating a better understanding and informed decision-making.
+Our comprehensive ESOP terms glossary will provide a quick reference for the most frequently used terms in ESOPs.
+This will assist you in quickly grasping the ESOP terminology associated with employee ownership, facilitating a better understanding and informed decision-making.

 In India, ESOPs are regulated both by the Companies Act, 2013 and Securities, and the Exchange Board of India Regulations, 2021.
 Companies can choose to establish an ESOP either through direct implementation or opting for a trust structure.